Oumaymaelhitsamid/Applied-Optimization/README.md

 # Applied-Optimization Labs within Linköping university
+**Lab1- Fondamentals**

-**Lab1- Fondamentals** This Optimization Lab, explores fundamental concepts in graph theory and optimization.
+This Optimization Lab, explores fundamental concepts in graph theory and optimization.
 It covers various aspects, including graph visualization using NetworkX and Matplotlib, adjacency matrix representation, queue operations, and topological sorting algorithms.

-**Lab 2: Shortest Paths - Summary**
+**Lab 2: Shortest Paths**

 Question 1: Unweighted Single-Source Shortest Paths
 - The lab begins by defining a Graph class to represent a directed graph and to facilitate graph-related operations.